ShadowNode/shadownode.github.io/content/modpack tips/stoneblock2.md

 #### Extra Utils not working

-his typically happens when you don't have enough Grid Power (GP).
+This typically happens when you don't have enough Grid Power (GP).
 When this happens it may appear that you have enough, however, if you're sharing a base with someone or someone else placed the block will have the GP earned / stored based off of them.
 To solve this you will need to share your GP with your base mates(s).
 To do so you will need to use `/xu_powershare`.
 For more details please see our [Commands](/home/commands/#miscellaneous-commands)  page and look under Miscellaneous Commands.

 ## Suggested Changes